richardgaywood/paydata.org/content/setting/matrix_re_fluff/SINs.md

 ### SIN-bombing

 If the SIN is just a short string, and everyone is broadcasting theirs to the world at all times, why not just take someone else's?
-Why bother with fake SINs at all?
+Why bother with complicated fake SINs at all?

-The first answer is that legal devices won't let you.
-They don't let you set your SIN yourself, nor do they store it anyway.
-Instead, when you boot your persona, they query a host belonging to your SIN issuer, which does a [DNI-auth check]({{< relref "personas.md" >}}) of your brainwave patterns before giving your device the SIN it should broadcast.
+The first answer is that legal devices can't do this at all.
+They don't let you set your SIN yourself, nor do they store it anywhere.
+Instead, when you boot your persona, they query a host belonging to your SIN issuer, which does a [DNI-auth check]({{< relref "personas.md#dni-auth" >}}) of your brainwave patterns before giving your device the SIN it should broadcast.

 Even if you hack your device to broadcast an arbitrary SIN, though, this still doesn't work.
 The same trackers and profiles that are listening for your SIN will almost immediately notice (a) if two different personas are broadcasting the same SIN at the same time and (b) if a SIN has moved from one persona to another.
 Either condition will result in them broadcasting an alert that will lock the persona completely out of the Matrix until they reboot their device and sign back in to their account.